Sponsor a Parrot That Needs a Bit Extra From Us!

 Choose the bird you'd like to sponsor from the list below.
-Click on this heart icon which takes you to PayPal.
 Then send us an email at [email protected] to let us know how you'd like to be acknowledged on this page, or if you would prefer to remain anonymous.
 Thanks for helping parrots! |

 |